Jehovah's Witnesses in Canada: World War II

 During the late 1930s, Witnesses were tried for sedition because their literature attacked the clergy and political leaders of the country.
 In 1940, 115 Jehovah's Witnesses (mostly in Quebec) were charged with crimes related to libel and selling literature without a license.

 The denomination itself was banned in 1940 under the War Measures Act as a subversive organization.
 This ban continued until 1943.
 Hundreds of adherents were prosecuted for being members of an illegal organization.
 Jehovah's Witnesses were interned in camps along with political dissidents and people of Chinese and Japanese descent.
 During this period, many Jehovah's Witness children were expelled from school, while others were placed in foster homes or juvenile detention.
+After the ban was lifted, men who had been jailed tried to apply for an ordained minister exemption without success.
+This led to a legal case being filed, R. v.
+Stewart, which ruled that Jehovah's Witnesses were participants in a "commercial undertaking" and did not qualify as ministers.
+A similar outcome was reached in Greenlees v.
+A.G.
+Canada, where the judge decided that Jehovah's Witnesses could not be ministers because they considered every member to be one and that they did not have an organizational structure independent of the Watchtower Bible and Tract Society.

 A separate ban on the Watchtower Bible and Tract Society was not lifted until 1945.
 More than 100,000 dollars in assets were seized by the Canadian government and tonnes of literature produced by the group were confiscated.
 After these bans were lifted, men who had been jailed tried to apply for the ordained minister exemption of the National Selective Service Mobilization Regulations without success.
 This led to a legal case being filed, R. v.
 Stewart, which ruled that Jehovah's Witnesses were participants in a "commercial undertaking" and did not qualify as ministers.
 A similar outcome was reached in Greenlees v.
 A.G.
 Canada, where the judge decided that Jehovah's Witnesses could not be ministers because they considered every member to be one and that they did not have an organizational structure independent of the Watchtower Bible and Tract Society.